Ensono/stacks-dotnet/README.md

 }
 ```

-The `SecurityKeySecret` and `ConnectionStringSecret` sections are needed because of our use of the `Ensono.Stacks.Configuration` package. `COSMOSDB_KEY`, `SERVICEBUS_CONNECTIONSTRING`, `EVENTHUB_CONNECTIONSTRING` or `TOPIC_ARN` have to be set before you can run the project.
+The `SecurityKeySecret` and `ConnectionStringSecret` sections are needed because of our use of references to secrets in configuration. `COSMOSDB_KEY`, `SERVICEBUS_CONNECTIONSTRING`, `EVENTHUB_CONNECTIONSTRING` or `TOPIC_ARN` have to be set before you can run the project.
 If you want to debug the solution with VSCode you usually have a `launch.json` file.
 In that file there's an `env` section where you can put environment variables for the current session.

 ```json
 "env": {